OlliSaarikivi/OlliSaarikivi.github.io/content/article/cv.md

 [Download as BibTex](Olli_Saarikivi.bib)

+# Education

+## Doctoral student
+**Sept.
+2013 – present** Aalto University, Department Computer Science and Engineering

+My thesis topics include automated testing methods for sequential and concurrent software, and applications of symbolic automata and transducers to optimizing stream computations.

+## M.Sc. in Computer Science
+**Sept.
+2011 – Aug.
+2013** Aalto University, Department of Information and Computer Science

+## B.Sc. in Computer Science
+**Sept.
+2007 – Apr.
+2011** Helsinki University, Department of Computer Science

+## Päivölä High School of Mathematics
+**July 2004 – May 2006**

+During this I had the opportunity to work at Nokia Research Center, thanks to a partnership between Nokia and the school.
+See the Work Experience section for details.

 # Work Experience

 ## Aalto University
 **1 Sept.
 2013 – present** Doctoral student at the Department of Computer Science and Engineering

 See the Education section for details.

 **1 June 2010 – 31 Aug.
-2013** Research assistant at the Department of Information and Computer Science
+2013** Research assistant at the Department of
+Information and Computer Science

 I worked on projects researching automated software testing and verification.
 I extended the dynamic symbolic execution tool LCT to